logdna/logdna-agent/tools/README.md

 - `ghr` by `brew install ghr`

 ### Environment Variables
+- `GITHUB_TOKEN`
+- `MAC_SIGNING_KEY_FILE`
-- `GITHUB_API_TOKEN`
+- `MAC_SIGNING_KEY_PASSWORD`

 ### Steps
 1. Compile the source code into the executable
 2. Package the executable into the MacOSX package
-3. Create / Update the GitHub Release for the specified tag by uploading the MacOSX package
+3. *Optionally*, Create / Update the GitHub Release for the specified tag by uploading the MacOSX package
 4. Sign the MacOSX package using the private keychain
 5. Publish the MacOSX package by creating a Pull Request to update [logdna-agent.rb](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/logdna-agent.rb) using [logdna-bot/homebrew-cask](https://github.com/logdnabot/homebrew-cask)

 ## LogDNA Agent for Win32 Systems
-LogDNA Agent can be built and released for Win32 systems by running the `scripts/win32.sh` script from the project directory:
+LogDNA Agent can be built and released for Win32 systems by running the `scripts/win32.sh` script from the project directory: `./tools/scripts/win32.sh`.
+Versioning for Win32 Systems is tracked using [`logdna-agent.nuspec`](./files/win32/logdna-agent.nuspec#L7).
-`./tools/scripts/win32.sh`

 ### Dependencies
 - `choco` by `iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))` on `PowerShell`